Learn What Comprises a

 A professional piano tuner has one of the most demanding jobs in the world.
 Not only must he / she satisfy the demands of the piano owner, but the feedback of the piano itself, as well as the aural preferences of his / her well trained ear.

-Piano tuning adjusts the tension of your piano's 200+ wires ("strings") to their correct pitch and frequencies - both individually and collectively - to achieve a well balanced, musical, and dynamic result.
+Piano tuning adjusts the tension of your piano's 220+ wires ("strings") to the correct pitches and frequencies - both individually and collectively - to achieve a well balanced, musical, and stable result.

 A piano tuner is humble enough to admit that he / she is not the final judge of a piano's tuning - but rather the client, the audience, as well as the tools used to measure a piano's tuning can give a real assessment of his / her labors.

-A piano tuner may use an ETD (Electronic Tuning Device) to measure a piano's pitch to the 1/000 of a semi-tone; however, a well trained piano tuner / technician is able to verify all of his work by ear, before the piano is released to the piano owner, or a distinguishing, quiet auditorium of listeners.
+A piano tuner may use an ETD (Electronic Tuning Device) to measure a piano's pitch to the 1/000 of a semi-tone; however, a well trained piano tuner / technician is able to verify all of his work by ear, before the piano is given up to the piano owner... or showcased by a pianist to a distinguishing, quiet auditorium of listeners.

 A seasoned technician takes his / her time to attentively listen to all 88 keys and their respective "aural checks" against other notes across the keyboard.